BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 ## Changelog
 ## take a look at the VideoControls.jsx that was created and maybe use that.
 I created a backup called Enhanced_VideoControl.jsx
 ### Updates on 1/19/25:
+- Added Save Content feature:
+  - New SaveContentButton component for saving all content
+  - Generates clean HTML output with proper formatting
+  - Saves screenshots, captions, and notes
+  - Includes video description and transcript
+  - Responsive layout that works on all devices
+  - Print-friendly styling
+  - Automatic filename generation
+  - Error handling and loading states
+  - Fixed position at bottom of page
+  - Gradient background effect
+  - Backend support for file saving

+### Previous Updates on 1/19/25:
 - Fixed GIF capture functionality:
   - Added retry mechanism for video downloads
   - Improved error handling and user feedback